zneret03/drilon7/README.md

 ![demo](https://github.com/zneret03/drilon7/blob/development/static/design.png)

-Though this portfolio is syncing through github api, this is soon to be using graphQL for data management.
+This modern portfolio is using graphQL to make endpoints simplier and query manipuliation by how i like

 ---